Ubayed-Bin-Sufian/sugar-docs/src/sugar-iconify.md

 ### Details

-Given a simple input SVG:
+Below is an example of a simple input SVG:

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>